AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 <a id="node-translucent-bsdf"> </a>

 ### `translucent_bsdf`
 Constructs a translucent (diffuse transmission) BSDF based on the Lambert reflectance model.
+As an opaque BSDF, this node occludes any vertically layered base in proportion to its `weight` input, as described in the [Vertical-Layering Transmittance](#vertical-layering-transmittance) section.

 |Port     |Description                    |Type   |Default      |Accepted Values|
 |---------|-------------------------------|-------|-------------|---------------|